 On October 1, 2021, we completed the sale of Transformer Solutions pursuant to the terms of the Stock Purchase Agreement dated June 8, 2021.
 We transferred all of the outstanding common stock of Transformer Solutions to the Purchaser for an aggregate cash purchase price of \$645.0 (the "Transaction").
 The purchase price was subject to potential adjustment based on Transformer Solutions' cash, debt and working capital on the date the Transaction was consummated, as well as for specified transaction expenses and other specified items.
 In connection with the sale, we received net cash proceeds of \$620.6 and recorded a gain of \$382.2 to "Gain (loss) on disposition of discontinued operations, net of tax" within our 2021 consolidated statement of operations.
 During 2022, we agreed to the final adjustment of the purchase price which resulted in a payment to the Purchaser of \$13.9.
-We have classified the business as a discontinued operation in our consolidated financial statements for additional details.
+We have classified the business as a discontinued operation in our consolidated financial statements for all periods presented.
+See Notes 1 and 4 to our consolidated financial statements for additional details.